Close

 Race Format and Strategy

 The grid for each split will decided by one of iRacing’s customary qualifying sessions that run over eight minutes and grant two fast laps.
 One driver from each team must be designated to qualify the car, though the driver who takes the start can be different from the one that qualifies.
+The race will then get underway with a rolling start procedure.

 Track Conditions

 The Nurburgring 24-Hour event features dynamic weather, so the grip from the road available to you will change as the race develops.
 The level of cloud cover can greatly affect the level of grip on the tarmac, so you need to have your wits about you.
-And, with the groundbreaking introduction of rain to the iRacing service with the 2024 Season 2 update, you might just have to keep your eye on the weather radar, too.
+With the groundbreaking introduction of rain to the iRacing service with the 2024 Season 2 update, you might just have to keep your eye on the weather radar, too.

 Track grip will also increase throughout the race as rubber is laid down, which will affect tyre wear and potentially the car balance.